 After Hours began its story in March of 1997 when three guys calling themselves "Harmonic Company" went over to Aaron's house to record their first demo.
 As the story goes, they asked Aaron to join the group and the rest is history.
 It took many voices to keep the group going over the last two decades so this page is here to honour them as without their contributions, we probably wouldn't be here.
+We have included all those who have made significant contributions to the After Hours story.

 Years Active: 1998 Voice: Lead Group Name (before After Hours): In Peace Sang w/: Ian Corby, Aaron Milic, George Scott Contributions: "Simply Smokin" Irv Sylvan had a brief stint in autumn of 1998 singing with Aaron, George and Ian but it was his show stealing performance of "The Lion Sleeps Tonight" for their 15th anniversary show that he will best be remembered for.